 Social mobility case study day three: Street Magic Mike

 Social Media Takeover – NYA’s Twitter channel was taken over by Lily and Emily from the GoThinkBig team.

 Friday 11 November

 UK Youth Parliament debate 11-4pm.
-Our young trustees will be watching the debates and tweeting from the Palace of Westminster.
+Our trustees Natalie and Yasmin watched the debates and tweeted from the Palace of Westminster.

 Anne-Marie Imafidon created Stemettes and then became CEO – here’s her inspirational story.

 If you’d like to contribute to Youth Work Week in 2017, please sign up to our mailing list.